progmaticltd/homebox/docs/features.md

 ## Email access logging

-Each access to the email server is logged in real time, with the following information:
+Each access to the email server is logged in real time, and contains the following information:

 - Source IP address
 - Country
 - Channel (RoundCube, SOGo or IMAP)
+- etc…

+A monthly report is sent to each user, the first of each month, with a summary of access and some statistics.

+## Privacy features

+When emails are sent, the user agent (i.e. Thunderbird, Evolution, etc…) version is removed, both for security and privacy.

 # Calendars and address books